Permits to take water

 - If you will be increasing your previously permitted water taking, you must complete a Category 2 or 3 application, depending on the changes involved.

-You need to report any change of address or other updated information to the Ministry of the Environment, Conservation and Parks within 30 days of any such change Updates to your permit should be reported to the ministry using your ministry account accessed through Public Secure.
+You need to report any change of address or other updated information to the Ministry of the Environment, Conservation and Parks within 30 days of any such change.
+Updates to your permit should be reported to the ministry using your ministry account accessed through My Ontario Account.

 If you are reporting any change of ownership of the property to which a permit applies the person taking over the property must also include with their application: